 1. Economic Damages:

-A dog bite lawsuit cover the following economic damages of the victim.
+A dog bite lawsuit covers the following economic damages of the victim.

 - Medical expenses